orval-labs/orval/docs/src/pages/reference/configuration.md

 This page is a reference to the different ways of configuring your orval projects.

-Using a orval-config.js configuration file, placed at the root of a project, you can provide a list of options that changes the default behavior of the orval generated files.
+Using an orval-config.js configuration file, placed at the root of a project, you can provide a list of options that changes the default behaviour of the orval generated files.

 Configuration options for the following are described on this page: